There are three major stances concerning God, gods, and the supernatural:

 in Siracusa, Italy

-- to not assent to something that cannot be falsified
+to not assent to something that cannot be falsified; and

-- and to be open and ready to change one’s beliefs in light of new evidence
+to be open and ready to change one’s beliefs in light of new evidence.

 Rationalism is part of Humanism, and thus of the life stance advocated in this book.
-This is because rational thinking has proven to be one of the most reliable methods to arrive at true conclusions.
+This is because rational thinking has proven to be one of the most reliable methods to arrive at true conclusions, and true conclusions are an indispensable asset in the pursuit of human well-being.
 We discuss rational thinking in the Chapter on Truth.

 I'd rather wonder than assume.